mhittesdorf/GettingAndCleaningData/CodeBook.md

 The tidy data set produced in step 5 is written to disk with the write.table() command where row.names = FALSE

-To execute the script, first source the 'run_analysis.R' script then run the function 'merge_train_and_test_and_summarize'.
+To execute the script, first set the R working directory to the 'UCI HAR Dataset' subdirectory, source the 'run_analysis.R' script then run the function 'merge_train_and_test_and_summarize()'.

 ## Variable definitions